twilight-rs/twilight/CONTRIBUTING.md

 through the provided methods.
 However, in some cases, you may need to make the struct fields `pub` or `pub(crate)`.

-Any new error implementations must follow this pattern:
+New error implementations must follow this pattern:

 ```rust
 use std::{